johnyob/aml/chapters/aml.typ

 (Annot) allows an explicit loss of sharing by duplicating the type $tau$ before converting it a shallow type (scheme).
 The loss of sharing allows one to _eliminate ambivalence_.
 This technique of removing sharing on annotations is not novel, indeed #mlf uses this approach with its 'coercion primitives' [https://gallium.inria.fr/~remy/mlf/mlf-type-inference-long.pdf].

 (Refl) (ignoring sharing) states that $erefl$ has the type $alpha = alpha$ for any $alpha$.
 The (Match) rule is used to destruct a proof of $tau_1 = tau_2$, adding it to the typing context while checking the body $e_2$; the proof $e_1$ must have the type $tau_1 = tau_2$ (ignoring any ambivalence).

-(Raise) is similarly standard, requiring $e$ to have the structure $tbot$.
-However, like (App) we need to ensure that ambivalence is handled correctly.

 #judgement-box($Gamma tack e : sigma$)